 This winter I have been loving them on smashed avo, and I love rye bread toast.

 How to poach an egg in a microwave:

 They have to be free-range and fresh.
 Any way you look at it, they are just so much better.
-The eggs I used here are from my aunt and uncles farm in Tulbagh.

 It is imperative to grease the ramekin or teacup that you make the eggs in, otherwise, the eggs will stick.
 If you are worried about additional calories, you can drop a teaspoon or two of water into the bottom before breaking the egg, or spray lightly with a cooking spray.
 I love to use my own homemade smoked chilli infused oil.
 It gives the egg a slight kick which I love.
 Olive oil or other herb-infused oils work wonderfully too.